-You will always need a padlock so that you are able to lock the security lockers.
-Some places might have different lockers which already have a key included but generally that is not the case.
+One of the best packing tips for first-time travellers in a hostel is probably to always bring a padlock, so that you are able to lock the security lockers.
+Some hostels might have different lockers which already have a key included, but generally that is not the case.

-Most hostels include lockers but just to be sure make sure to check the hostel facilities and descriptions beforehand.
+Most hostels include lockers, but just to be sure, check the hostel facilities and descriptions beforehand.
 If there are no lockers available, the lock will still come in handy as you will be able to just lock your suitcase or backpack.

-Especially while traveling long-distance on public transportation it feels safer to be able to lock your luggage.
+Especially while travelling long-distance on public transportation, it feels safer to be able to lock your luggage.

 Bring a sleeping mask